As you therefore have received Christ Jesus the Lord, so walk in Him.

 “But we who live by the Spirit,” Paul continued, “eagerly wait to receive by faith the righteousness God has promised to us.
 For when we place our faith in Christ Jesus, there is no benefit in being circumcised or being uncircumcised.
 What is important is faith expressing itself in love” (Galatians 5:5-6, NKJV).

 Faith expresses itself in love!
-Let’s live by the Spirit!
+Let’s live by faith and by the Spirit!
 Let’s know who we are in Christ so we don’t have the need to prove ourselves to God who already proved Himself to us.
 When we know the immeasurable worth Christ has placed within us, we know there is no benefit in what we do.
 Faith in the good grace of God produces fruit in us—not work born of our need but born of His righteousness having met our need.

-When what we do is born of our faith in Christ’s work, we have no need to prove ourselves by our work.
+When what we do is born of faith in Christ’s finished work of grace, we have no need to prove ourselves through our work.
 We are free of the need to perform.
-The love of God abounds within and flows through us into the lives of others.
+The love of God abounds within us and expresses itself in love.